 That one was a hard decision to make!
-We ended up going with Art Spectrum, as it is a well known professional Australian brand, Blockx, because is probably one of the very (if not THE) finest artist range in the world and Langridge to support another Australian brand and one which aims its artist extra fine colours to be up there with the very best and to offer true Australian colours.
+We ended up going with Art Spectrum, as it is a well known professional Australian brand, Blockx (stocking only their whites now!) because is probably one of the very (if not THE) best white paint in the world and Langridge to support another Australian brand and one which aims its artist extra fine colours to be up there with the very best and to offer true Australian colours.
+If you were after an water-based oil, we do not stock a range but have a medium that will transform all your normal oil paints into water-based one (we decided that was a better way to go… better paint, more colour options than in all the existing ranges.)

 Available in 40ml and 150ml tubes, 500ml (series 1 to 4),1L and 4L (only in Titanium white) Art Spectrum is a very good value Australian professional oil paint.
 To make their oils AS use only lightfast pigments and pure linseed oil (safflower oil in whites).
 All colours are triple-milled to ensure that every pigment particle is completely coated with the vehicle, and evenly dispersed.
 This results in a stable paint film which has even surface tensions.
 All Art Spectrum’s oil colours are permanent and improved permanency information and new pigments have enabled them to replace the toxic and fugitive colours with non-toxic and cleaner colours of superior lightfastness.
 AS does not substitute pure pigments with blanc fixe (a heavy filler) to simulate quality by artificially increasing the weight of oil paints.
 Their careful selection ensures clean colours and superior colour mixing without muddiness.
 Their colours include a unique range developed for the Australian landscape.